suzie254/Pizza-Pap/README.md

 ### Description

-Lets you place an order for delivery or carry-out.
-You can select from its specialty pizzas or build your own.
+Pizza-Pap is your local pizza delivery site that helps you save on delivery cost.
+We have your favourite pizza on Pizza-pap platform with an attractive and delicious menu for home, party, office delivery

 ## Setup/Installation Requirements